yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/splunk.md

     }
 }
 ```
 > **NOTE:** Make sure that the `localhost` value matches with your setup.
 Head on over to our community forum to ask for help if you are stuck  here.

 ### 4. Restart Tyk Pump to pickup the Splunk config

-If you are running Tyk Pump in docker:
+If you are running Tyk Pump in Docker:

 `$ docker restart tyk-pump`